yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 25 what is a product requirements document?

-## 25.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is a product requirements document? generate professional detailed explanation
+## 25.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is a product requirements document? generate professional detailed explanation

 Here is a detailed explanation of what a product requirements document is: